th3terrorist/website/web/posts/quadtrees.md

 ### Grids

 Split the world into uniform, fixed-size cells, like a chessboard covering the entire space.
-Each object is assigned to the cell(s) it falls into.
+Each object is assigned to the cell it falls into.
 When querying:

 - look only in the object’s cell and its 8 neighbors
 - if each cell holds on average k objects, you check at most 9k entries (this would also depend on what kind of bodies you're working with).